NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Alpine jewel with an Adriatic coast — EU safety haven, brand-new nomad visa, and Lake Bled on your doorstep Brand-New Digital Nomad Visa, Alps at Your Doorstep, Among Europe's Safest Countries are among the top reasons expats choose Slovenia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Slovenia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Slovenia — straight to your inbox.